 The most popular affiliate program is Amazon’s; you can sign up and advertise all products that are sold on Amazon and any other Amazon-linked ones like Kindle or Audible.
 There are some territories that may not be allowed to sign up with Amazon though.
 A good alternative to that is flexoffers.com, it has a similar affiliate program with variety of categories, and you can sign up from anywhere in the world.

-If you want to learn more about how affiliate marketing works and how to approach this in the best way, you can check out Getting Started with Affiliate Marketing For Beginners.
+If you want to learn more about how affiliate marketing works and how to approach this in the best way, you can check out Getting Started with Affiliate Programs For Beginners.

 While teaching does not sound like a “passive income” kind of method, there are ways to turn it into one.
 If you are experienced in one specific field, you can create an online course on a website like Teachable.com or similar ones, where you upload videos of you teaching material of a certain course and every time someone signs up to your course, you get paid.